spideyz0r/kubectl-knife/README.md

-# k8s-knife
+# kube-knife
-k8s-knife is a tool to run commands on multiple pods concurrently using kubectl commands
+kube-knife is a tool to run commands on multiple pods concurrently using kubectl commands

 ## Usage
 ```